Security Alert: Emotet Trojan Returns with New Waves of Spam Campaigns

 aartslundsjo [.] see

 Heimdal Security proactively stopped and blocked these infected domains.
-According to Virus Total, 22 software products have detected this new varian of Emotet trojan.
+According to Virus Total, 22 software products have detected this new variant of Emotet trojan.

 Use this protection guide to better fight against banking trojans